eQosys/Qrawlr/docs/README.md

 #### Rule modifiers

- - `hidden`: TODO
+ - `hidden`: The matched content will be added directly to the parent.
- - `fuse`: TODO
+ - `fuse`: All consecutive strings will be fused into a single string. (e.g. "Hel" "lo" -> "Hello")

 ### Rule option

-A rule option is a sequence of matchers. \
+A rule option is a sequence of [matchers](#matcher). \
 The engine will try to match the matchers in the order they are defined. \
-Every matcher must be matched for the rule option to be considered matched.
+Every matcher must be matched for the [rule option](#match-option) to be considered matched.

 >Syntax:
 >```qrawlr